-Due to changes in the data assimilated, the characteristics of the data are not homogeneous in time.
+These three features are not a peculiarity of the special location, but a general property of the ERA-40 wave data.
+However, due to changes in the data assimilated, the characteristics of the data are not homogeneous in time.
 Four different periods have to be distinguished: